terraform-ibm-modules/terraform-ibm-resource-group/examples/new-resource-group/README.md

 # New Resource group example

-An example showing how to create a new Resource group
+An example showing how to create a new Resource group.